MotusWTS/motusClient/inst/doc/upstream_api.md

    hits_for_receiver (batchID, hitID, authToken)

-       - batchID: integer batchID
+       - batchID: integer; batchID
-       - hitID: integer largest hitID we *already* have from this batch
+       - hitID: integer; largest hitID we *already* have from this batch
        - authToken: authorization token returned by authenticate_user

       e.g.